-In 2013, TSBC reported that two companies were actively looking at working with industry under a voluntary program to process the Giant OTRs generated in BC and Alberta:
+In prior reports, TSBC indicated that two companies were actively looking at working with industry under a voluntary program to process the giant OTRs generated in BC and Alberta:

-- 1. Kal Tire in partnership with Liberty Tire to process the tires into various gradations of shred and crumb rubber for the Tire Derived Product (TDP) and Tire Derived Fuel (TDF) markets. - 2.
+- 1. Kal Tire in partnership with Liberty Tire to process the tires into various gradations of shred and crumb rubber for the Tire Derived Aggregate (TDA), Tire Derived Product (TDP) and Tire Derived Fuel (TDF) markets. - 2.
 Titan Reclamation Services to process the tires into steel, oil and gas and carbon black using pyrolysis technology.